(a) Additional Requirements

 (b) Providing Creditor Information for Cases Filed Non-Electronically

-All cases and an amendment that adds creditors, filed non-electronically, must be accompanied by a CD, diskette, DVD, flash drive, or other acceptable medium with the complete names and addresses of the creditors listed in the filing.
-In Chapter 11 cases, the list must include equity security holders, if applicable.
+All cases and an amendment that adds creditors, filed non-electronically, shall be accompanied by a CD, diskette, DVD, flash drive, or other acceptable medium with the complete names and addresses of the creditors listed in the filing.
+In Chapter 11 cases, the list shall include equity security holders, if applicable.
 An exception to the requirement will be considered by the Court if a request for waiver is filed with the petition.
+The Clerk may accept a typed list of creditors if the information cannot be submitted in an electronic format.

 (c) Extensions of Time